ni/measurement-plugin-labview/docs/README.md

 - Additional info can be found in the to-do sections in the code, which can be viewed using the `Bookmark Manager`.
 You can open it from the `View` → `Bookmark Manager` menu.
 In this window, you can will find the bookmark term `#MeasurementToDo`.
 Double-clicking on the items will take you to the VI locations where changes need to be made for creating your unique measurement service.
 - Scalars (int, double, uint, sint, string, boolean) and double array are the supported datatypes for the `Configuration` and `Output` parameters of the measurement.
+- The `Measurement Service Helpers.lvlib` included with the `<MeasurementName>.lvlib` contains VIs to help with common tasks such as session management and interacting with MeasurementLink services.

 ---